-Phytoplankton are photosynthetic microorganisms representing a diverse evolutionary history and ecology [1].
-Inhabiting aquatic environments, they can be found in oceans, lakes, rivers, streams, estuaries, and wetlands across the biosphere.
+Phytoplankton are photosynthetic microorganisms with diverse evolutionary histories and ecologies [1].
+Inhabiting aquatic environments, phytoplankton can be found in oceans, lakes, rivers, streams, estuaries, and wetlands across the biosphere.

 Photolithotrophic growth, a defining characteristic of phytoplankton, is characterized by an increase in biomass without compromising the fitness of successive generations, thereby continuing in perpetuity under the given environmental conditions [2].
 The primary inputs are photons, serving as the energy source, and inorganic sources of carbon, nitrogen, phosphorus, sulfur, and other essential nutrients [2].
-Phytoplankton growth is constrained by the photic zone, the region with sufficient light for photosynthesis.
-In water, a decrease in photosynthetically active radiation (PAR) is observed with depth, as light is scattered and absorbed as it passes through the water column [3].
-Eventually, light attenuates to the accepted bottom limit of the photic zone, historically established at 1% of surface irradiance, equivalent to 2-20 µmol photons m-2 s-1[2].
+Phytoplankton growth is constrained to the photic zone, the region of water with sufficient light for photosynthesis.
+In waterphotosynthetically active radiation (PAR) decreases with depth, as light is scattered and absorbed as it passes through the water column [3].
+Eventually, light attenuates to a level defined as the bottom limit of the photic zone, operationally established at 1% of surface irradiance, equivalent to 2-20 µmol photons m-2 s-1[2].

 Light availability is further constrained in polar regions, presenting unique challenges for phytoplankton growth [4,5].
-The radiation that penetrates through the ice is regulated by solar angle, sea ice thickness, and snow depth [6].
-The sun's elevation angle undergoes changes attributed to the obliquity, or tilt, of the Earth as it orbits the sun, resulting in phenomena such as the polar night and midnight sun, dependent on the season.
-The thickness of the ice and snowpack further exacerbates light constraints, with reflective and relatively opaque ice and snow cover limiting the amount of light that permeates these environments [4].
-Snow, in particular, is characterized by high light attenuation properties, further reducing the already limited availability of light energy [5].
+The radiation that penetrates through the ice is influenced by solar angle, sea ice thickness, and snow depth [6].
+The sun elevation angle changes because of the obliquity, or tilt, of the Earth as it orbits the sun, resulting in the polar night and midnight sun, depending upon latitude and season.
+The thickness of the ice and snowpack further constrains light, with reflective and relatively opaque ice and snow cover limiting the light that penetrates these environments [4].
+Snow, in particular, shows high light attenuation properties, further lowering the already limited light energy [5].

-Despite these constraints, certain psychrophiles demonstrate remarkable adaptability, exhibiting net growth under the ice through photosynthesis at extremely low light levels [4,5].
+Despite these constraints, certain psychrophile phytoplankton demonstrate remarkable adaptability, exhibiting net growth under the ice through photosynthesis at extremely low light levels [4,5].
 Across the Arctic, phytoplankton have been reported beneath the sea ice from Resolute Bay to the North of Svalbard, Baffin Bay, and the Greenland, Barents, Laptev, and Chukchi Seas [7].
 In 1995, the lower limit of the photic zone was reconsidered as benthic microalgae in the Antarctic were reported photosynthetically active at light levels less than 1 µmol photons m-2 s-1 [8].
 Moreover, more recent studies have documented winter phytoplankton growth below >1 m of snow and 1 m of sea ice, corresponding to PAR below 0.15 µmol photons m-2 s-1 [5].
-This represents photosynthesis occurring at light levels 1-2 orders of magnitude below the accepted lower limit.
+This represents photosynthesis occurring at light levels 1-2 orders of magnitude below the historical lower limit for the photic zone.

-The faint but significant growth during winter under the ice underscores the ability of psychrophilic phytoplankton to maintain intact photosystems throughout the polar night [4].
-Further, it offers support for the theoretical minimum light level for phytoplankton growth of 0.01 µmol photons m-2 s-1[2].
-Such growth may serve to mitigate cell mortality in the extended darkness of winter, establishing a seeding population for the spring bloom [4].
+Slow but significant growth during winter under the ice underscores the ability of psychrophilic phytoplankton to maintain intact photosystems throughout the polar night [4].
+Further, it offers support for a theoretical minimum light level for phytoplankton growth of 0.01 µmol photons m-2 s-1[2].
+Such low light phytoplankton photosynthesis and growth may serve to mitigate cell mortality in the extended darkness of winter, establishing a seeding population for the spring bloom [4].

 Arctic Blooms